reStructuredText¶

 Bibgen provides a reStructuredText directive to define a bibliography

-, and a directive to cite elements from that
+database, bibliography, and a directive to cite elements from that

-database, cite
+database, cite.

 A typical document might look like: